Purpose of the Women’s Giving Fund

 Holy Cross Ministries (2020 grantee)

 Award: $40,000 to increase their signature wrap-around services for underserved women.
 Services include counseling, health coaching, health system navigation, translation, food security, transportation, and legal services.
-Clients may be referred to the Summit County Holy Cross Ministries Team based at Peach House and People’s Health Clinic.
+Clients may be referred to the Summit County Holy Cross Ministries Team based at Peace House and People’s Health Clinic.
 A post-grant site visit with HCM (Holy Cross Ministries) is scheduled for Q1 of 2021.
 Stay tuned!

 People’s Health Clinic (2019 grantee)